Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

 In the long term, a buffer of 50 percent below FMSY should also be introduced for other fish stocks in the Baltic Sea – not least for sprat, as the fishing for sprat and herring is a mixed fishery.
 Until then, management should use the safety margin that is already in place in ICES recommendations, and consistently set TACs for other stocks on Flower, which is the lowest level of fishing mortality within the FMSY framework.

 The introduction of a 50 percent buffer in TAC decisions could be a powerful management tool to deal with the inevitable uncertainties associated with fisheries management, scientific advice and ecosystem change.
-At the same time, the risks of overfishing due to lack of knowledge would be radically reduced.
+At the same time, it would reduce the risks of overfishing due to lack of knowledge.
 In the longer run, it would probably provide not only more sustainable fish stocks but also more profitable fishing.

 Since the 1970s, spawning stock biomass of the Central Baltic herring has decreased by almost 80 percent, from about two million tonnes (1974) to just under 500,000 tonnes (2020).
 The decline took off in the early 1980s at the same time as fishing pressure rose above the limit for sustainable fishing (FMSY).
 When spawning stock biomass reached a bottom of 330,000 tonnes (around 2003), fishing pressure was at its highest.
 In the following years, fishing decreased sharply, while spawning stock biomass increased.
 Today, the spawning stock biomass is below sustainable levels while the fishing pressure is again too high.